-Contemporaneously, it appeared that another enterprise named 廣州市越秀房地產開發經營有限公司 ("越房私企"), a private enterprise which was assumed to have acquired certain assets from 越秀國企 in 2006, claimed that it took up the interest in GZ Zheng Da from 越秀國企 but that was not the case.
+Contemporaneously, it appeared that another enterprise named 越房私企, a private enterprise which was assumed to have acquired certain assets from 越秀國企 in 2006, claimed that it took up the interest in GZ Zheng Da from 越秀國企 but that was not the case.

-Pursuant to the prevailing co-operative joint venture laws in the PRC, change of partnership of a joint venture is subject to (i) first right of refusal of existing partner(s) to acquire the interest of the leaving partner; (ii) consent of remaining partner(s) to introducing the new partner; and (iii) approval and acknowledgement of then governing authority.
-Similar clauses have been prescribed in the joint venture agreement of GZ Zheng Da.
+Pursuant to the prevailing co-operative joint venture laws in the PRC, change of partnership of a joint venture is subject to (i) first right of refusal of existing partner(s) to acquire the interest of the leaving partner; (ii) consent of remaining partner(s) to introducing new partner(s); and (iii) approval and acknowledgement of then governing authority.
+Similar clauses are prescribed in the related joint venture agreement of GZ Zheng Da.